mahtabbigverdi/Umolmo/README.md

 ## Preemption
 Train runs with `--allow_resume` (usually true by default) should auto-recover if restarted as long as a checkpoint has been saved.
 Restarted runs will create a new wandb run entry.
+Resumed runs are expected to nearly exactly match what would have happened without restarting.

 Evaluations on multiple datasets will skip evaluating already evaluated dataset as long as `--skip_if_metrics_cached` is set.